GutenkunstLab/SloppyCell/Doc/README.txt

       versions of numpy and SciPy.
 Testing has been on (SciPy 0.5.1, numpy 1.0b5, matplotlib 0.87.5) and on (SciPy 0.3.2, Numeric 23.1, matplotlib 0.83.2).

-   February 7th, 2006: **SloppyCell 0.3 released!**

-      At long last we're making an official release.
-So much has changed since version 0.1 that we might as well jump two units in release number.

-      Highlights include preliminary multi-processor support, a Windows binary installer, better sensitivity integration, debugging support, and bug fixes beyond count.

-      Grab it from our `download page <http://sourceforge.net/project/showfiles.php?group_id=140498>`_.

-   October 18th, 2005: **Welcome ICSB Participants!**

-      Perhaps we have some visitors who saw our posters at the 6th International Conference on Systems Biology.
-If you're interested in our methods, please download the CVS tarball below and check it out.

-      Unfortunately, we weren't able to get all we wanted finished in time for the conference.
-More complete documentation is forthcoming, as is an updated Windows build.
-In the meantime, you can look in SloppyCell/Example for a script that uses almost all of our functionality.

-      Please email the sloppycell-users `mailing list`_ for assistance, or contact `Ryan Gutenkunst`_ directly.

-   July 4th, 2005: **SloppyCell 0.1 Released**

-      This is the initial public release of SloppyCell.
-Please see the changelog_ for changes from recent development versions.

 .. topic:: Features: